Wandalen/wTools/module/core/former/plan.md

         *   **For `_derive.rs` files:** Mention that it relies on `#[derive(Former)]` for code generation and typically includes shared test logic via `include!("...")`.
         *   **For `_manual.rs` files:** Mention that it contains a hand-written former implementation and includes shared test logic via `include!("...")`.
         *   **For `_only_test.rs` files:** Describe the nature of the test functions it contains (e.g., "Defines test functions like `check_variant_construction()` which take a formed enum and assert specific properties/equality.
 These are designed for reuse by `_derive` and `_manual` tests.").
-        *   **For `compile_fail/*.rs` files:** The file contains code that intentionally uses an attribute or enum structure in a way that violates a documented behavior rule (e.g., `#[subform_scalar]` on a unit variant).
+        *   **For `compile_fail/*.rs` files:** The file contains code that intentionally uses an attribute or enum structure in a way that violates a documented behavior rule (e.e., `#[subform_scalar]` on a unit variant).
 The test is accepted if `trybuild` confirms this results in a compilation error, thereby validating the macro's error reporting for this specific invalid scenario."
 *   **Comment Style:** All added `//!` comments should be clear, concise, grammatically correct, and follow Rust documentation comment conventions.
 Use Markdown for lists or emphasis if it enhances readability.
 Aim for reasonable line lengths.
 *   **Pre-Analysis Output:** Before proposing comments for an increment, the AI must provide its pre-analysis findings for the targeted file(s) as specified in the "Increment Template".
 *   **Incremental Processing:** Modify files one increment at a time, following the "Increment Template."